 While refinery turnarounds are particularly dangerous for oil workers, there are several common causes of oil refinery accidents.
 They include:

 Although there are strict federal regulations overseeing oil refineries, severe accidents can and do still occur.
 While workers must follow safety protocol, there are times where the oil company is responsible for your injuries.
-Our Houston refinery accident attorneys will review your case and determine the percentage of negligence for the oil company.
+Our Houston oil refinery accident law firm will review your case and determine the percentage of negligence for the oil company.